Under the following regulations, fire and rescue services must take steps to prevent or reduce environmental damage:

 - Environmental Damage (Prevention and Remediation) (England) Regulations

 - Environmental Damage (Prevention and Remediation) (Wales) Regulations

 - The Environmental Liability (Prevention and Remediation) Regulations (Northern Ireland)

 They must notify the appropriate regulatory authority or organisation of:

-- Damage to a site of special scientific interest
+- Damage to a site of special scientific interest (SSSI)

 - Damage to species and habitats outside SSSIs

 - Contamination of land by substances or organisms that cause significant risk to human health